canibanoglu/tango_with_django_book/chapters/bootstrap.rst

 Bootstrapping Rango
 ===================
-In this chapter we will be styling Rango using the Bootstrap 2.3.2 toolkit - we wont be going into the details about how it works and we will be assuming you have some familiarity with CSS.
+In this chapter, we will be styling Rango using the *Twitter Bootstrap 2.3.2* toolkit.
+We won't go into the details about how Bootstrap works, and we will be assuming you have some familiarity with CSS.
 If you don't, check out the CSS chapter so that you understand the basics and then check out some Bootstrap tutorials.
 However, you should be able to go through this section and piece things together.

 To get started take a look at the `Bootstrap 2.3.2 website <http://getbootstrap.com/2.3.2/index.html>`_ - it provides you with sample code and examples of the different components and how to style them by added in the appropriate style tags, etc.